ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.fr-fr.md

 ## Go further

-To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes doc site](../).
+To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes doc site](/products/public-cloud-containers-orchestration-managed-kubernetes-k8s).

+- If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/fr/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our [community of users](https://community.ovh.com/en/).